Supereg/moep80211ncm-unidirectional-communication/README.md

-The project contains a full [CI setup](./.github/workflows/ncm.yml) using GitHub Actions doing unit testing, code coverage reporting and memchecking using valgrind.
+The project contains a full [CI setup](./.github/workflows/ncm.yml) using GitHub Actions doing unit testing, code coverage reporting, memchecking using valgrind and static analysis using clang-tidy.
 See [Running session unit tests](#running-session-unit-tests) on how to manually run unit tests and collect code coverage.